insfraud501/C-Socket/README.md

-# C-Socket
-Client -> Server Socket made in C. Client sends information while the server receives information.

-**This program is only useable in Windows as it relies on the Windows Socket API.**

-# How to Use Server and Client.exe
-After downloading, place Server.exe and Client.exe in a memorable path location

-## Booting up Server.exe
-Head to the command prompt by pressing Windows + R > cmd > Enter

-In the command prompt, enter in this command.

-    cd <the path you placed Server.exe in>

-This will direct any input into the path you just entered in.
-Next start up Server.exe with arguments in the command prompt.
-This part is important to get right.

-    server.exe -ip <The ip of the machine that server.exe will be running on> -p <an open port on the current machine to listen on>

-After this command, server.exe should be booted up and listening for any connections.
-If not, make sure the port and ip are entered correctly.

-## Booting up Client.exe
-Head to the command prompt again by pressing Windows + R > cmd > Enter

-In the command prompt, enter in this command.

-    cd <the path you placed Client.exe in>

-Like before, this will direct any input into the path you just entered in.
-Now start up Client.exe with arguments in the command prompt.
-This part is also important to get right.

-    Client.exe -ip <The ip of the machine that Client.exe will be running on> -p <The port used passed through -p when booting up Server.exe>

-After this, if everything is correct a connection should be established.

-Send messages to server by typing your messages and pressing enter.
-Close the connection by typing in 'quit' in all lowercase and entering it in.

-# The whole purpose of this program is..
-	Client -> Server socket

-Server.exe: open up a remote server and await a connection to establish with a client.

-Client.exe: Search for remote server on a port.
-Find > Request connection > Connect.

-In this program, the client connects to the remote server and once the connection is accepted BY the server, the client now has the ability to send messages to the server.

-# Below are the steps used in the program

-## On start Server.exe
--  Create Socket for client to connect to.
--  Bind socket.
--  Listen for any possible connections in attempt to find the client looking for a signal.

-### On start Client.exe
--  Create socket to connect to server.
--  Attempt to connect to server.

-## Resume Server.exe
--  See attempt from client.exe to connect.
--  Accept the connection.
--  Receive messages entered in by the client.

-***If the client enters in "quit" into their prompt, the connection will be broken and the sockets will be closed.***

-# Program Return Values
-Return -1
-- An Error has occured in the program.
-A WSA Error code will be provided.

-Return 0
-- The socket has been closed and the program has been cleaned up.

-Return 3
-- The client disconnected from the server.
+# Client-Server Communication Program

+This is a simple client-server communication program written in C that allows two machines to send and receive data over a network using TCP/IP sockets.
+## Requirements

+- Windows operating system
+- Windows Socket API (WinSock2)

+## Notes
+- This program is only usable in Windows as it uses the Windows Socket API.
+- The maximum amount of bytes allowed to send and receive is 2048.

+# Usage
+## Client

+To run the client program, use the following command-line arguments:

+    client.exe -ip <ip_address> -p <port_number> -m <send_recv_mode>

+- <ip_address>: The IP address of the machine running the server program.

+- <port_number>: The port number used to communicate between the client and server.

+- <send_recv_mode>: The mode to run the program in.
+Use "send" to send data to the server, and "recv" to receive data from the server.

+## Server

+To run the server program, open up a new command prompt and run these command-line arguments:

+    server.exe -ip <ip_address> -p <port_number>

+- <ip_address>: The IP address of the machine running the server program.

+- <port_number>: The port number used to communicate between the client and server.

+# How it Works

+The program uses TCP/IP sockets to establish a connection between the client and server machines.
+The server program creates a socket and binds it to a specified IP address and port number.
+It then listens for any incoming connections from a client.
+Once a connection is established, the server receives messages sent by the client and displays them on the console.

+The client program connects to the server by specifying the server's IP address and port number.
+It then sends data to the server in "send" mode, or receives data from the server in "recv" mode.

+If the client sends the message "quit", the connection with the server is closed and the sockets are cleaned up.
+# Error Codes

+The program returns the following error codes:

+- -1: An error has occurred in the program.
+A WSA error code will be provided.
+- -2: Invalid command-line arguments were provided.
+- 0: The socket has been closed and the program has been cleaned up.
+- 3: The client disconnected from the server.
 The server will be shut down.

-Return -2
-- An Error has occured in the programm.
-A WSA Error Code may not be provided.